Randware/JChad/README.md

 The "internal-settings.yml" file stores values the server uses internally to operate.
 You don't have to change those, as they are sensible by default, but you can.
-But be careful, some values could make the server act in unexpectad ways.
+But be careful, some values could make the server act in unexpected ways.

-Additionally, if you enable the "whitelist" or "blacklist" feature in the "server-settings.yml" file, the server will generate seperate "whitelisted-ips.yml" and "blacklisted-ips.yml" files.
-You can put IP addresses in those, to either white- or blacklist them.
+Additionally, if you enable the "whitelist" or "blacklist" feature in the "server-settings.yml" file, the server will generate separate "whitelisted-ips.yml" and "blacklisted-ips.yml" files.
+You can put IP addresses in those, to either whitelist or blacklist them.

 #### The "chats" folder stores the chats of a server.